SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Image restoration

-The way to make the MOMFBD program generate those extra WB images has been to make them part of the MOMFBD data set, using linear equality constraints \citep[LECs;][]{lofdahl02multi-frame} to make their estimated wavefronts identical to those of the simultaneous NB images, but with zero weight in the error metric, so they would not influence the solution.
-Mathematically this makes sense.
-However, numerically it turns out that adding these extra objects, even with zero weights, does in fact have a small, but measurable, impact on the converged solution.
-This is attributed to the changed constraints, and the nullspaces they generate.
-Small differences in the nullspace coefficients can accumulate in the calculations, because applying the constraints involves many multiplications and additions with values of varying orders of magnitude, which is known to amplify errors.
+We modified the way to make the MOMFBD program generate these additional WB images.
+We used to specify them as part of the MOMFBD data set, using LECs to make their estimated wavefronts identical to those of the simultaneous NB images.
+With zero weight in the error metric, mathematically, they should not affect the solution.
+However, numerically, it turns out that adding these additional objects, even with zero weights, does have a small but measurable effect on the converged solution.
+We attribute this to the changed LECs and to the null spaces they generate.

-Apart from the fact that the solution is modified slightly when adding zero-weight objects, there is another downside to this approach.
-The MOMFBD-code treats the extra objects just as any other, i.e., it will load and process the WB data twice, which leads to a significant increase in both RAM usage and CPU load.
-For both CRISP and CHROMIS, the amount of data increases by 33\% by this method (3 co-temporal exposures are basically turned into 4).
+The solution is modified slightly when zero-weight objects are added to the LECs, but there is another downside to the previous approach.
+The MOMFBD code treats the additional objects just as any other, that is, it will load and process the WB data twice (once for the anchor object and once for the additional WB objects), which leads to a significant increase in both RAM usage and CPU load.
+For both CRISP and CHROMIS, the number of data increases by 33\% by this method (three cotemporal exposures are basically turned into four).

-To overcome these issues, REDUX has a new mechanism, where the extra WB objects are not specified in the configuration files.
-Instead, REDUX can be configured to generate the desired images as a post-processing step.
-I.e. it deconvolves subsets of the wideband images, which match the framenumbers of the NB images.
+To overcome these issues, REDUX has a new mechanism in which the additional WB objects are not specified with LECs.
+Instead, REDUX can be configured to generate the desired images as a final step after the wavefronts have been estimated.
+At this point, it deconvolves subsets of the WB images that match the frame numbers of the NB images.
 As no modifications are made to the problem itself, this will not interfere with the solution at all.

-In practice, the converged solutions are of the same quality.
-The real advantage with not including the extra WB objects in the problem is that fewer gradients have to be calculated.
-For a typical CRISP or CHROMIS data set with three cameras this means a $\sim$25\% reduction in the processing time.
+In practice, although the converged solutions differ, the quality of the restored data is similar.
+The real advantage of not including the additional WB objects in the problem with LECs is that fewer gradients of the error metric need to be calculated.
+For a typical CRISP or CHROMIS data set with three cameras, this means a $\sim$25\% reduction in the processing time.